 - Become familiar with the terms and concepts of incident command

 - Understand the principles and challenges of disaster triage

 - Become familiar with treatment principles related to blast injury, chemical

 - 1 day didactic and interactive provider course

-- Coupon codes must be applied at time of registration - no refunds or cancellations will be given for failure to provide the appropriate coupon code at time of registration.
+Coupon code must be applied at time of registration.
+No refunds or cancellations will be provided for failure to use the

 appropriate code at time of registration.
 Registration is limited at 16 participants.